Video of girl's suicide attempt helped rescuers to save her

 "What happens with these kids is they are so impulsive that they don't see into their future, they don't see a way out," Briggs said.

-More than 1,400 people have leaped to their deaths from the bridge since the famed California overpass opened in 1937.
+More than 1,400 people have leaped to their deaths from the bridge since the famed California span opened in 1937.
 But scores of others have been saved when Briggs and other officers intervened.

 In Georgia, a viewer watching the teen's livestream called 911.
 Only the teen's friends could view the video because of the girl's privacy settings, but Bibb County sheriff's Sgt.
 Linda Howard had a nephew who was friends with her on Facebook.
 She immediately called her nephew, who viewed the video and let his aunt know it wasn't a prank.